Slowerzs/ThievingFox/README.md

 # ThievingFox

 ThievingFox is a collection of post-exploitation tools to gather credentials from various password managers and windows utilities.
-Each module leverages a specific method of injecting into the target process, and then hook internals functions to gather crendentials.
+Each module leverages a specific method of injecting into the target process, and then hooks internals functions to gather crendentials.

 The accompanying blog post can be found [here](https://blog.slowerzs.net/posts/thievingfox)